Perth Rent Market Update July 2019

 First Home Buyers, “Rent-Vesting” and Investor Activity…

-Other indicators of a strengthening market include the large share of First Home Buyers electing to “rent-vest” (36% of first-time investors).
+Other indicators of a strengthening market include the latest Property Investment Professionals of Australia (PIPA) Survey, which showed a large share of First Home Buyers electing to “rent-vest” (36% of first-time investors).
 This is when an investor will rent in one location that suits their lifestyle (i.e. closer to the CBD to be near where they work), and invest in another (often less expensive) location.

 Experts predict the next boost for the Perth market will be when investors trickle back in.
 They’re expected to challenge the growing proportion of first home buyers for market share.
 Now that negative gearing and capital gains tax laws will remain unchanged, it will be interesting to see what happens over the next quarter.